 Steve Arnott Aka Redeye Feenix

 All eyes were on Hull in 2017 as the city was celebrated as the City of Culture.
 But behind the scenes the documentary A Northern Soul paints a picture that is less glossy.
-The film puts a spotlight on poverty in a city where more than one in three children live in poverty.
-But it tells a different story about people locked in poverty, Steve’s story shows a passion to fulfil a creative dream.
-In his talk Steve will share his experience of putting his life in the spotlight through the documentary, what poverty really means and how he’s now trying to create new opportunities for the community he lives in.
+In this talk Steve shares his experience of putting his life in the spotlight through the documentary and how he’s now trying to create new opportunities for the community he lives in.